kellyluo25/recollectives/_posts/2020-11-29-only-the-internet-matters.md

 #### reacts as the conversational metalayer

 reactions, diluted down to their base picturesque form. the message conveyed by the text is then superseded by the little bubbles of a smiley face or sad face or thumbs up. a metalayer that exists beyond the bubble of the text itself. it's the instant gratification that the receiver has acknowledged and appreciated our message. in the moments between a message is received and must be responded to, it forces you to process a spectrum of specific emotions within seconds. from happy to sad to angry to frustrated to bemused to sarcastic. elicits an almost pavlovian response, waiting for the dopamine rush to hit.

+#### by poor design (and design for the poor)

+we talk about human-centered design, we talk about how we must design for the person first and foremost. that the center of all technology and product we produce is the human (tech is the only industry that calls its customers users, they also say). what kind of humans are we qualified to design for? when we want experiences to feel delightful and luxurious and expensive, who is really the audience and who are we kidding? when technology "democratizes" in the name of fin tech and health tech and civic tech, is it for the rich and assimilated as much as it is for the poor and marginalized?  we have phones and internet, but there is no magic wand that makes these experiences for all; how might these indignities and inequalities be baked in the product itself?